guanqun-yang/wordpress/_posts/2023-09-14-research-notes-training-data-optimization.md

 # Reference

 1. [NoisywikiHow: A Benchmark for Learning with Real-world Noisy Labels in Natural Language Processing](https://aclanthology.org/2023.findings-acl.299) (Wu et al., Findings 2023)

-1. [[2202.01327] Adaptive Sampling Strategies to Construct Equitable Training Datasets](https://arxiv.org/abs/2202.01327) (Cai et al., FAccT 2023)
+2. [[2202.01327] Adaptive Sampling Strategies to Construct Equitable Training Datasets](https://arxiv.org/abs/2202.01327) (Cai et al., FAccT 2023)

-1. [[2301.04272] Data Distillation: A Survey](https://arxiv.org/abs/2301.04272) (Sachdeva and McAuley, JMLR).
+3. [[2301.04272] Data Distillation: A Survey](https://arxiv.org/abs/2301.04272) (Sachdeva and McAuley, JMLR).

-1. [[1811.10959] Dataset Distillation](https://arxiv.org/abs/1811.10959) (Wang et al.)
+4. [[1811.10959] Dataset Distillation](https://arxiv.org/abs/1811.10959) (Wang et al.)

-1. [[1910.02551] Soft-Label Dataset Distillation and Text Dataset Distillation](https://arxiv.org/abs/1910.02551) (Sucholutsky and Schonlau, IJCNN 2020).
+5. [[1910.02551] Soft-Label Dataset Distillation and Text Dataset Distillation](https://arxiv.org/abs/1910.02551) (Sucholutsky and Schonlau, IJCNN 2020).
 This is the **only** paper referenced in 3 describing the dataset distillation for texts.
 This paper is based on the **very original** data distillation objective proposed in 4.

-1. [[2302.03169] Data Selection for Language Models via Importance Resampling](https://arxiv.org/abs/2302.03169) (Xie et al.)
+6. [[2302.03169] Data Selection for Language Models via Importance Resampling](https://arxiv.org/abs/2302.03169) (Xie et al.)

-1. [[2305.10429] DoReMi: Optimizing Data Mixtures Speeds Up Language Model Pretraining](https://arxiv.org/abs/2305.10429) (Xie et al.)
+7. [[2305.10429] DoReMi: Optimizing Data Mixtures Speeds Up Language Model Pretraining](https://arxiv.org/abs/2305.10429) (Xie et al.)

-1. [[2306.11670] GIO: Gradient Information Optimization for Training Dataset Selection](https://arxiv.org/abs/2306.11670) (Everaert and Potts): This paper has similar settings as the DSIR paper [6]: we are selecting new samples by minimizing their KL divergence with an existing set of unlabeled samples.
+8. [[2306.11670] GIO: Gradient Information Optimization for Training Dataset Selection](https://arxiv.org/abs/2306.11670) (Everaert and Potts): This paper has similar settings as the DSIR paper [6]: we are selecting new samples by minimizing their KL divergence with an existing set of unlabeled samples.
+The paper claims an advantage over the DSIR as the proposed algorithm requires fewer samples:

+    > Like GIO, these heuristic methods aim to select a subset of data that is higher quality and more relevant.
+However, they are either highly tailored to their particular tasks or they require very large numbers of examples (to develop classifiers or construct target probabilities).
+By contrast, GIO is task- and domain-agnostic, it can be applied plug-and-play to a new task and dataset, and it requires comparatively few gold examples X to serve as the target distribution.